CleanroomMC/cleanroom-website/docs/wiki/forge-mod-development/mixin/environment/registration.md

 List<String> getMixinConfigs();

 /**
- * Runs when a mixin config is successfully queued and sent to Mixin library.
+ * Whether the mixin config should be queued and sent to Mixin library.
  *
  * @param mixinConfig mixin config name, queried via {@link getMixinConfigs()}.
  * @return true if the mixinConfig should be queued, false if it should not.